wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

 = {{ version }} =
+* New: Support for tag visibility condition with WP QUADS 1.3.1
 * Fix: Redirect after first time installation not working

 = 1.3.8 =